MicrosoftDocs/dynamics-365-ai/ai-docs/sales/adaptive-sequence.md

 ---
-title: "Use adaptive sequences to define conditions | MicrosoftDocs"
+title: "Use adaptive sequences to define conditions (Sales Insights) | MicrosoftDocs"
 description: "Use adaptive sequences in sales accelerator to define conditions steps that determines the path of a sequence." ms.date: 05/28/2021 ms.topic: article